 Because SIM cards are physical, replacing one takes time.
 You’ll either need to find a local vendor to get a new card or wait for your service provider to send you one — all without access to call, text, or data services.
 Yikes!

 Don’t get us wrong — SIM cards have many advantages.
 However, technology has evolved, making more affordable and efficient options available.

 An eSIM is embedded directly into your mobile device.
 To connect to the internet, you can download a data pack and be up and running within a few minutes.
 That means no more:

 - Managing SIM cards

 Allowing you to:

-- have multiple eSIM profiles saved to your device
+- Save multiple eSIM profiles to your device